BeTheCozmo/event-oriented-framework/README.md

 # Reactive Event Framework

-> A new way to develop and link systems flows.
+> Reactive Event Framework is a Node.js library for building reactive, event-driven system flows with ease and flexibility.
+It provides tools to manage application lifecycles and simplify system interactions.

 ---